Basically, there are two types of electricity for charging:

 You can charge relatively worry-free at over 1,700 publicly accessible charging points in Berlin.
 Relatively, because the vehicle must fit the charging offer.
 This sounds more complicated than it is in reality.
 This is because the charging stations recognize the correct charging method completely automatically.
 You can connect to the column via corresponding apps on your smartphone or so-called RFD cards, which you can keep in your car or wallet.

 This is ensured by the technology installed in the charging points, vehicles and charging cables: The vehicle and charging infrastructure communicate with each other and automatically coordinate the charging method and charging speed.
 Drive forward, plug in, authorize, charge: Thus, charging usually works smoothly.
-The Berlin Senate Department for the Environment, Mobility, Consumer, and Climate Protection provides an overview of Berlin's charging infrastructure in public spaces, including an overview of the current state of expansion.
+The Berlin Senat Department for Mobility, Transport, Climate Protection and the Environment provides an overview of Berlin's charging infrastructure in public spaces, including an overview of the current state of expansion.
 Here you can find an overview of the charging stations in Berlin

 Charging directly at the parking lot is the strength of the "Wallbox" (wall charging station).
 It is the little sister of the big charging station: A wallbox is installed indoors (garages, parking decks or even carports), it has one or two charging points and usually charges with up to 11 kW per charging point.
 It provides a simple and powerful charging option at the company site or at home.
 The mains connection is implemented in an uncomplicated way, usually a three-phase connection is sufficient, is the same as is required for the electric stove at your home.